Finding the Right Debt Settlement Company for Your Financial Needs

 This checklist can be used to help you verify that a debt settlement firm is legitimate.
 It involves:

-- Asking the CFPB if there are complaints against the firm in question and how those complaints were managed.
-Settlement companies that don’t take good care of their customers will often have multiple, unhandled complaints on record with the CFPB.
+- Asking the Consumer Financial Protection Bureau (CFPB) if there are complaints against the firm in question and how those complaints were managed.
+Debt settlement companies that don’t take good care of their customers will often have multiple, unhandled complaints on record with the CFPB.

-- Contacting your state’s attorney general and inquiring if any action has been taken by your state against the firm in question.
+- Contacting your state’s attorney general and inquiring if any action has been taken by your state against the debt settlement firm in question.

-- Checking the business’ Better Business Bureau profile and seeing if there are any complaints and how they were handled.
+- Checking the business’ Better Business Bureau (BBB) profile and seeing if there are any complaints and how they were handled.
+Any debt settlement company that you’re considering should have a BBB rating of A or higher.

-Black Hat and White Hat Debt Settlement Firms
+Black Hat and White Hat Debt Settlement Companies

-However, the good news is that there are also legitimate, white hat, debt settlement firms – New Era for example – who can provide a valuable service.
-Here’s how to be sure you select one.
+However, the good news is that there are also legitimate, white hat, debt settlement firms – New Era for example – who can provide a valuable service to those looking for an alternative to bankruptcy.
+Here’s how to be sure you select the right debt settlement company to handle your debt relief efforts.

 Separating the Reputable Debt Settlement Companies from the Rest